Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Calculate the effective hourly rate

-Create a list of your top five financial concerns and dilemmas for the coming year.
-Then compare the proposals against that list to determine whether they actually address your concerns.
-The less expensive solution that fails to meet your needs is costlier than the more expensive solution that meets all your needs.
+List your top five financial concerns for the coming year.
+Then compare each proposal against that list to determine whether it actually addresses your situation.
+A less expensive solution that fails to meet your needs costs more in the long run than a pricier solution that does.

 Estimate potential ROI

-Consider a specific value a CFO could create:
+Consider the specific value a CFO could create:

 • Improved cash flow management, freeing working capital